nwisbeta/github.io/pages/ref_data/ref_data_use_cases.md

 Select the `PractitionerRole` resource.
 Include the resource `Practitioner`, with the parameter `practitioner`.
-Add the parameter `Organization` with the FHIR ID value 430 - the ID for an example practice.
+Add the parameter `Organization` with the resource's logical id value 430 - the ID for an example practice.

 ````
 GET